misterfonka/CrOS-Utility-Script/README.md

 Script that is filled with useful utilities and debugging features for ChromeOS.

 # How to use:
-sudo curl -LO https://raw.githubusercontent.com/misterfonka/ChromeOS-Toolkit/main/chromeostoolkit.sh && sudo bash chromeostoolkit.sh
+cd; curl -LO https://raw.githubusercontent.com/misterfonka/crOS-Utility-Script/main/chromeostoolkit.sh && curl -LO https://raw.githubusercontent.com/misterfonka/crOS-Utility-Script/main/functions.sh && sudo bash chromeostoolkit.sh

 You may need to disable rootfs verification to run this script, hopefully in the next release i'll try to fix that.